-Most CSs in Ghana will save a significant amount of energy when FC is run at a set temperature threshold of 30 °C or higher.
+Most CSs in Ghana will save significant energy when FC is run at a set temperature threshold of 30 °C or higher.

 Conflict of Interest: The authors reported no conflict of interest.

 Data Availability: All data are included in the content of the paper.